avenirer/WoWpi-Guild/README.md

 2. Once the members of your guild are imported from Battle.net, you can see them in the "Members" admin section.
 After that, the members will be updated each hour five at a time (of course, if the website is visited), or you can reimport the members from the admin section.

 == Changelog ==
+= 1.2.2 =

-= 1.0 =
+* Quick fixes related to the launch of plugin on Wordpress.org repository = 1.0 =
 * The launching of the plugin